Bob Brennan, PhD, PEng, FEC

 Working with this supervisor

-I am currently seeking MSc and PhD students in two areas: (1) Design Engineering Education, and (2) Self-Manageable and Adaptive Cyber-Physical Systems.
-The first area is for for students who wish to pursue rigorous research into how undergraduate engineering programs are taught, learned, and practiced.
-As a member of our research team, you will be conducting fundamental research in engineering education with the goal of facilitating positive change in the way engineering programs are delivered, and in particular, how professional skills are supported and developed through design experiences.
-The second area is for students who wish to pursue rigorous research into the development of industrial automation systems that are capable of rapidly adapting to change.
+I am currently seeking MSc and PhD students in two areas: (1) Resilient and Adaptive Industrial Cyber-Physical Systems, and (2) Modelling and Simulation.
+The first area is for students who wish to pursue rigorous research into the development of industrial automation systems that are capable of rapidly adapting to change.
 As a member of our research team, you will be conducting fundamental research into the application of distributed artificial intelligence techniques to automation systems with the goal of developing systems that are more robust, reconfigurable, and efficient.
+Students working in the second area will conduct research on advanced information technology topics such as object-oriented and agent-based software, agent communication languages, instrumentation and measurement systems, and modelling/simulation as well as very specialized technologies such as IEC 61499 and OPC UA.

 Contact this supervisor